paris-saclay-cds/ramp-board/doc/create_ramp_event.rst

 * ``n_workers``: Maximum number of workers that can run submissions simultaneously.
 * ``n_threads``: The number of threads that each worker can use.
-* ``status_check_wait``: How long, in seconds, the worker should wait before re-checking if the submission has finished training.
+* ``time_between_collection``: How long, in seconds, the worker should wait before re-checking if the submission is ready for collection.
 The default is 1 second.

 Before you continue make sure that: